Stock market today: Wall Street holds firmer after Hong Kong stocks fall to worst day since 2008

 Pressure coming from the bond market on the stock market also leveled off a bit.
 Treasury yields were holding steadier, a day after they shot to their highest levels since the summer.

-The 10-year Treasury yield edged up to 4.05% from 4.03% late Monday.
-The two-year yield, which more closely tracks expectations for what the Federal Reserve will do with overnight interest rates, was holding at 3.99%, where it was late Monday.
-It’s still near its highest level since August.
+The 10-year Treasury yield was holding at 4.03%, where it was late Monday.
+The two-year yield, which more closely tracks expectations for what the Federal Reserve will do with overnight interest rates, edged down to 3.97% from 3.99%, late Monday, though it's still near its highest level since August.

 When Treasurys are paying higher yields, investors generally become less willing to pay very high prices for stocks and other investments.
 And Treasury yields have been storming higher over the last week following a suite of reports showing the U.S. economy may be healthier than expected.